 - When using the device in the beginning, I found it difficult to capture EKGs not really sure why.
 It may have been because I was stressed/anxious or it may be that the App itself has been updated to make it more likely that capturing EKGs is easier.
 Or more likely a combination of those two reasons.

 - I had to purchase a smartphone, and prior to purchasing the smartphone and the device, AliveCor were not able to confirm for me that that smartphone was compatible with their device.
 I am using that smartphone as a “hand-held computer”.
 I am not using it as a mobile phone because I can not carry it in my pocket like my old current trusty mobile phone.
 I am listing that I had to purchase a smartphone as a con as I use an old fashioned cell phone (or mobile phone) to make phone calls.
 I still do.
 The cell phone fits neatly into my pocket when on the move.
 The smartphone is bigger and can not fit into my pocket.

 - I have to remember to bring the smartphone with me when I leave the house in case there is an applicable medical event.

 Why I Recommend Kardia Mobile?

 For me and my experience so far with this, I find that this is a brilliant tool and has great timely services behind the scenes built into their overall offerings which I also find great.

 So far, the hard evidence that I captured with it for me, is indicating that my events are more related to my stress/anxiety health rather than my heart health, which is useful to know and allows me to focus in on that observation.

-I understand that many people record an EKG/ECG reading every day using this device as part of their overall health/fitness regime.
-That is another potential way that you could use this device yourself.
+I understand that many people record an EKG reading every day using Kardia Mobile as part of their overall health/fitness regime.
+This I understand is a popular way of using Kardia Mobile.